 +H-860-002 Produce a Computer Slideshow Presentation (SF276)-Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth.
-All slide shows for State Fair should be emailed to Amy Timmerman atimmerman2@unl.edu before August 15.
-Files must be saved in a PC compatible format with county name and last name of participant before emailing OR the slide show may be shared through a share link or QR code which is included in the notebook.
+Entries for State Fair should be submitted to https://go.unl.edu/2023nesfset by August 15th, 2023, or videos can be uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
+Exhibitors are encouraged to test their code or links on several devices to check for appropriate permissions.
 A notebook with a printout of all the slides should be submitted.
 Slideshow should include a minimum of 10 slides and no more than 25.
 Incorporate appropriate slide layouts, graphics, animations, and audio (music or voice and transition sounds do not count).
 Each slide should include notes for a presenter.
-All slideshows must be up loaded.
+All slideshows must be uploaded.